bloodgroup-cplusplus/nextjs_website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+//Data Fetching
+// Next js provides three ways for data fetching
+// 1.
+SSR (Server Side Rendering)
+// 2.
+SSG (Static Site Generation)
+// 3 .
+ISR(Incremental Static Generation)

+// to do an SSR
+// we use the cache no store fuction

+async function Page( {params})
+{
+    const rees = await fetch(`https://jsonplaceholder.typicode.com/posts/${params.id}`,
+    {cache:'no store'}
+    );

+    const data = await res.json()
+}

+// if we don't use cache no store than by default it uses ssr